oliverguhr/german-sentiment/readme.md

 ## Data Sets

-The data sets can be found in the [source-data](source-data/) folder.
+The data sets can be downloaded from [here](https://zenodo.org/record/3693810/).
 Due to legal requirements, we can not provide the SCARE data set in this repository, but you can [obtain the data from the author directly](http://www.romanklinger.de/scare/).

 The preprocessed data sets that we used to train our models can be downloaded from [here (600 MB zip)](https://zenodo.org/record/3693810/files/no-scare-balanced.zip?download=1).
 This file does not contain all the training files, since we can not redistribute the *Scare* data set publicly.
 However, if you are interested in this data, please write a mail to oliver.guhr-at-htw-dresden.de.